ulysse-gen/toby-bot/README.md

 - Add a permission (optionnal) priority. > Will work on it later, im tired of playing with permissions rn

-- Implementation of t!russianroulette command. > Will work on it soonish, should be an easy one
+- Implementation of t!russianroulette command. > Started working on it

 - Auto Moderation Phase/ Version 4. > Should start working on it soonish, will take some time, may implement slowly